Notorious Motorcycle Club (Australia): Members

 The exact number of Notorious members is unknown to police but sources claim the gang has up to 7000 active members.
 Its members are sometimes called "Nike bikies", for wearing expensive Nike running shoes (Nike Air Max and Nike TNs usually the footwear of choice), fashionable T-shirts and being clean shaven, in contrast to the traditional bikie image of dirty jackets, leather boots and beards.

 Police have named John Ibrahim, a celebrity nightclub entrepreneur and his three brothers Sam, Fadi and Michael Ibrahim as senior members of Notorious.
 Allan Sarkis has been named as the president of Notorious but police believe Sam Ibrahim formed the gang and is the driving force behind it, Ibrahim denies creating Notorious but admits knowing its members.

 Involvement in crime

-Allan Sarkis, President of Notorious, refutes that the club is involved in organised crime and denies knowledge of a feud with other gangs.
+Allan Sarkis, President of Notorious, disputes that the club is involved in organised crime and denies knowledge of a feud with other gangs.
 He claims the club has a very strict policy on drugs, even though Notorious members as young as 14 have been charged with possession and drugs supply.
 In an interview with the Sydney Morning Herald, Sarkis stated "Linking us to drugs, or the drug trade, is way out of line.
 We want to be acknowledged and respected as a motorcycle club, not as gangsters."